-Uploading Assignments to the Student Research Portfolio Center in D2L
+Uploading Assignments to the Course Shell DropBox in D2L

-In order for documents to be responded to in the Research Portfolio Center in D2L, submitted assignments that require a response or feedback must be formatted as .doc or .docx files that have been created in Microsoft Word.
+In order for documents to be responded to in the course shell DropBox in D2L, submitted assignments that require a response or feedback must be formatted as .doc or .docx files that have been created in Microsoft Word.
 Students may not utilize PDF, Pages, or RTF for any research courses or thesis-related assignments.
 These documents must originate as Microsoft Word documents.
 Do not create documents in Pages or RTF and convert them to Microsoft Word.